Dominate Online: Follow This Checklist for Total Search Engine Optimization

 - Create a new Google Account and Email address for your website

-- Use our free SEO assessment tool, and learn if you are already ranking for keywords
+- Use Google Webmaster Tools to learn if you are already ranking for keywords

 - Choose 1 keyword per page.
 Google Adwords Keyword Planner or the SEMrush Keyword Research Tool are two tools available in helping to choose keywords.

 - Install an SEO plug-in such as Yoast

 - Add keywords to H1 titles.
 If possible add in H2, H3, H4 titles, too

 - Add descriptive ALT tags using relevant keywords for any images on your page